KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/promo-campaign-errors.md

 These errors also help you:

 * Diagnose reward delivery failures.
-* Verify whether limits such as _user-level_, _campaign-level_, or _redemption limits_ are being reached.
+* Verify whether limits such as user-level, campaign-level, or redemption limits are being reached.
 * Identify configuration issues with wallets, coupons, vouchers, or reward setups.
 * Detect system-level failures such as assignment failures, _parsing errors_, or _inactive reward systems_.

-  (@Bajrang: terms are inconsistently italicized.
-Please check.)

 By monitoring these errors, you can take targeted actions, such as updating reward configurations, increasing budgets, replacing exhausted code lists, or troubleshooting webhook integrations.